grem11n/blog/content/post/redesign.md

 Thus, I found a fork that fixes image rendering a bit and makes this public theme shine!
 I use [Daniel F. Dickinson’s fork](https://github.com/danielfdickinson/adityatelange-hugo-PaperMod/tree/pr-add-thumbnail-list-pages) of the popular [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme for Hugo.

 I also looked into this [Card style theme.](https://github.com/CaiJimmy/hugo-theme-stack) However, the rendering of single pages looks neater on the PaperMod.
-Although, I must admit that “Card Style” looks like a more mature website.
+Although, I must admit that “Card Style” looks like a more mature site.
 It has dynamic image cropping, thumbnail preview out of the box, widgets, etc.

 ## What About the Content?